MicrosoftDocs/WindowsCommunityToolkitDocs/docs/gaze/GazeControls.md

 title: Gaze Controls
 author: harishsk
 description: The Gaze Controls library contains a set of reusable controls to make it easier to build gaze enabled apps.
 This library is built on top of the Gaze Interaction Library that is also part of the toolkit.
-keywords: windows 10, uwp, uwp community toolkit, uwp toolkit, windows community toolkit, gaze, eye gaze, gaze input, gaze interaction, eye tracking, eye tracker
+keywords: windows 10, uwp, uwp community toolkit, uwp toolkit, windows community toolkit, gaze, eye gaze, gaze input, gaze interaction, eye tracking, eye tracker, gaze controls
+dev_langs:
+  - csharp
 ---

 # Gaze Controls
 Eye gaze as a form of input is similar to mouse, pen and touch in the sense that it provides a stream of coordinates that the user is looking at.
 But when it is actually used for input and interaction in applications, the design considerations are significantly different.

 Eye gaze is less precise than pen, touch and mouse.
 The measurement errors are larger due to lighting and environmental conditions.
 There is a larger variance among user populations.
 There is a diversity in the quality and calibration accuracy among different trackers.
-When these factors are taken into account, it becomes apparent that a user interface designed for mouse, pen or touch cannot be directly used for effective eye gaze interaction.
+When these factors are considered, it becomes apparent that a user interface designed for mouse, pen or touch cannot be directly used for effective eye gaze interaction.
 Just as user interfaces originally designed for mouse were modified to suit touch interaction, we need to modify the existing user interfaces to be compatible with eye gaze input.

 The GazeControls library, built on the [GazeInteraction Library](https://github.com/MicrosoftDocs/WindowsCommunityToolkitDocs/blob/master/docs/gaze/GazeInteractionLibrary.md),  includes a set of user controls that can be reused in different applications with eye gaze input.
 Instead of trying to design controls for all forms of input simultaneously these set of controls are designed primarily for eye gaze input.

 # Prerequisites
-Since the GazeControls library is built on top of the GazeInteraction library, the first set of prerequisites are the same as the [prerequsites for the GazeInteraction library](https://github.com/MicrosoftDocs/WindowsCommunityToolkitDocs/blob/master/docs/gaze/GazeInteractionLibrary.md#prerequisites).
+Since the GazeControls library is built on top of the GazeInteraction library, the first set of prerequisites are the same as the [prerequisites for the GazeInteraction library](https://github.com/MicrosoftDocs/WindowsCommunityToolkitDocs/blob/master/docs/gaze/GazeInteractionLibrary.md#prerequisites).

 There are additional prerequisites for each of the controls and they are listed below in the context of the documentation for the specific control.